rustnation/learning-rust/README.md

 `Learning Rust` is one of those things every man must do before he dies.

+## Neovim Configuration

+In this section I am going to register the set of features I want to install in `Neovim` to create a better development workflow.

+- Find how to create code templates.
+- Implement GitHub.
+- Create shortcuts to navigate the `NvimTree`.
+- Create shortcuts for debugging Rust applications.

 ## Variable Ownership

 ### Rust enforces the following rules